ifm/ifm3d/examples/cpp/gettingData/getting_data.md

 auto fg = std::make_shared<ifm3d::FrameGrabber>(cam, ifm3d::DEFAULT_SCHEMA_MASK, 50012);
 auto im =  std::make_shared<ifm3d::StlImageBuffer>();
 ```
 The `O3RCamera` class, counter-intuitively, refers to the computing unit (the VPU).
 It inherits its name from previous ifm 3D devices that only used one camera, with no distinction between sensing and computing units.
-It is able to distinguish between the different devices (O3R, O3D, O3X, ...) and therefore access the relevant functionalities.
 You can input:
 - `ip`: the IP address of the device;
 - `xmlrpc_port`: the XML_RPC port (it is fixed at the moment);
-- `password`: the password to connect to the VPU, if any.
+- `password`: the password to connect to the device (unused for the O3R).

 The `FrameGrabber` stores a reference to the passed in camera shared pointer and starts a worker thread to stream in pixel data from the device.
 Its inputs: